nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-12-12-create-log-entries-release-management/index.md

 ---
 title: Create log entries in Release Management
-description: "Learn how to create effective log entries in Release Management using PowerShell.
-Enhance your deployment process and ensure success with detailed logs!"
+description: Learn how to create effective log entries in Release Management using PowerShell.
+Enhance your deployment process and ensure success with detailed logs!
 date: 2014-12-12
 creator: Martin Hinshelwood
 id: "10975"